 ALE services an intercontinental air bridge between Punta Arenas, Chile and the Ellsworth Mountains, West Antarctica.
 Weekly, scheduled passenger and cargo flights run from November through January, using an Ilyushin IL-76 TD transport aircraft with a flight time of 4 1/4 hours.

-All flights depart from Presidente Carlos Ibañez del Campo airport (PUQ/SCCI) in Punta Arenas and land at Union Glacier ice runway (SCGC).
-Flights hold 60 passengers or two shipping containers volume of cargo, with a total capacity of 17,500 kg.
+All flights depart from Presidente Carlos Ibañez del Campo airport (PUQ/SCCI) in Punta Arenas and land at Union Glacier ice runway (UGL/SCGC).
+Flights hold up to 60 passengers or two shipping containers volume of cargo, with a total capacity of 17,500 kg.
 Dedicated flights can be arranged for large groups of passengers or cargo.
 All flights are weather dependent.

 Flights beyond Union Glacier are by ski aircraft.
 Each season we contract two de Havilland DHC-6 Twin Otter one and Basler BT-67 aircraft and these operate from ALE’s Union Glacier Camp throughout the summer season.
 We maintain pre-placed fuel caches to support ski aircraft operations throughout West Antarctica.
 We always have a minimum of two ski aircraft in Antarctica to provide complete self-sufficiency for normal operations and for emergency response.